Nightmare Before Christmas Cookies

 Add the rest of the nondairy milk little by little, mixing constantly, until you get a consistency that’s thin enough to pipe, but not too thin that it will spread.

-Draw the skeleton details onto the cookies, and let them dry for around 5 hours before trying to stack them.
+Let them dry for around 5 hours before trying to stack them.

-Here’s a video of me decorating them.
+Here’s a video of me decorating my nightmare before christmas reindeer cookies.

 This recipe is a mashup of my devil’s food cookies and my unicorn cookies.

 If you like Nightmare Before Christmas as much as I do, you might also like my frogs breath soup and my snake & spider stew.
+Both are soups that are mentioned in the movie.

 ☆☆☆☆☆☆☆☆☆☆